 The worst case scenario would be that the UK cannot negotiate continued access to the Erasmus+ Programme and it does not put a replacement in place.
 In this case, Queen Mary will sign exchange agreements with our European partner institutions, just as we have with non-European partners.

-You currently need to be an EU citizen or a non-EU family member of an EU citizen to apply for settled status.
+As of 30 January 2019, the EU Settlement Scheme is now open to all EEA citizens (including Switzerland) and non-EEA family members of EEA citizen’s.
 Settled status is available to nearly all applicants, arriving in the UK before 31st December 2020, who can show five years’ continuous residence in the UK.

 Those with less than five years’ continuous residence will be granted pre-settled status and may apply for settled status once they reach this five-year point.
 Continuous residence means you’ve been in the UK for at least six months for five years in a row.

 The Government has advised that Irish citizens do not need to apply for either qualified, permanent or settled status, reflecting the current practice that Irish citizens are deemed to be settled in the UK on arrival for immigration purposes.
-That interpretation does not seem fully supported by the existing law, so further legislation is likely to confirm this.
 Irish citizens are able to make the applications in any event and may choose to do this.

 A phase to test this system works effectively was introduced in August 2018 in which the Home Office provided considerable support for employees of selected organisations in Merseyside in making their settled status applications.
 Only 1053 employees submitted their information, although UK Visas and Immigration had sought 4,000 applications.
 All those applying were approved.